Every single guest has their own specific needs met through daily exercise, mental enrichment, socialization & adequate rest.

 Our creche is not one fixed area, but more a routine a pup would go through in a half day/full day here with us.
 This involves all of the above but with the socialization and rest more carefully tuned to their needs.
 They're paired, sometimes grouped in three's, with very socially mature dogs.
 This means they have someone with them whilst outdoors that they can learn the ropes from in their own language.
 This won't be an energetic dog, although they do get the opportunity to play, but a calm mentor who'll help raise their confidence in different scenarios but also politely tell them if they're behaving inappropriate.
 We believe that the environment does 40% of the training, the mentor dogs do another 40% with us their to ensure they're safe and setup for sucess.

 Our stables & converted rooms typically have 3-5 rest areas and we have 5 stables/rooms.
 We then designate 1 pup per room so that they can be with other more mature dogs during rest.
-They can hear them resting (some really snoring), they can smell them too and know their calm.
+They can hear them resting (some really snoring), they can smell them too and know they're calm.
 This then aids in the pups staying calm during their structured rest.
 Of course their opportunity to toilet is more frequent and their given slightly more supervision than the older dogs but limiting ourselves to 5 ensures the attention isn't spread too thin on any given day.

 If you're in the process of looking around for a day care then feel free to read our